 - The seriousness of the disease is sometimes not recognized.
-Many times facilities look reasonably good on the exterior, but they are falling apart on the inside. - ▼ A complete checkup may be needed to determine if the disease exists.
+Many times facilities look reasonably good on the exterior, but they are falling apart on the inside. - A complete checkup may be needed to determine if the disease exists.
 The best way to determine the extent of deferred maintenance is by conducting a facilities audit or building condition survey. - Preventive medicine can lessen the chance of getting the disease.
-If

-Val Peterson is director of facilities management at Arizona State University, Tempe, Arizona, and a past APPA President.
-He can be reached at valpeterson@asu.edu. adequate funds are available to take care of ongoing maintenance needs, deferred maintenance can be avoided.
+If adequate funds are available to take care of ongoing maintenance needs, deferred maintenance can be avoided.
 This, however, is a big "if."

-▼ The disease afflicts both the rich and the poor.
-Deferred maintenance has been noted in institutions that are well-endowed as well as those that struggle financially.

-- ▼ It is helpful to read up on the disease.
+The disease afflicts both the rich and the poor

+- the rich and the poor.
+Deferred maintenance has been noted in institutions that are well-endowed as well as those that struggle financially. - Once the disease is detected, good advice should be sought; sometimes a second opinion is advisable.
+Experts abound in the field of deferred maintenance.
+It may be a good idea to shop around to find the "right" expert for your situation. - It is helpful to read up on the disease.
 Much has been written about the subject of deferred maintenance and facilities managers have a wealth of materials available. - Consult the best experts available in both the prevention and treatment.
 Again, there are professionals that are very knowledgeable about all aspects of deferred maintenance that are available to advise facilities managers. - Stress increases the chances of contracting the disease.
-If budgets are "stressed" to the point of being inadequate, deferred maintenance will surely grow. - ▼ No one wants to pay for the cure.
+If budgets are "stressed" to the point of being inadequate, deferred maintenance will surely grow. - No one wants to pay for the cure.
 Deferred maintenance does not compete well against other institutional priorities.
 It's not the type of project that excites governing boards, legislators or donors.
-No one would enjoy having "it" named after them
+No one would enjoy having "it" named after them.